 One of the problems with amateur tracks is that the mix is very ‘2D’.
 This means there is no depth to the mix.
 Depth can be created in many different ways.
 It is usually desirable to give the listener a three-dimensional sense, such that it actually is “in the music” rather than outside a passive audience.

-You can achieve this three-dimensional effect usually using a combination of volume, equalizer, compressor, panning, reverb, and delay.
+You can add more width in your audio mix and achieve a three-dimensional effect usually using a combination of volume, equalizer, compressor, panning, reverb, and delay.
 These tools and effects can then help you place your instruments further back in the mix, thus bringing the most important elements to the spotlight automatically.

 Let’s see how we can create depth in your mix and what are the best ways to get a really good mix in the final!